hks-epod/hrdf/README.md

 23. ~~Stack charts.~~
 24. ~~Industry viz: Dropdown menu for all industries.~~
 25. Industry viz: Update via dropdown.
 26. Industry viz: First chart.
+Default to Construction?
 27. By region: Fix mouseout title.
 28. By region: `click` fixes the region.
 29. By region: Mouseover captions.
-30. Industry viz: Default to Construction?
-31. ~~Merge lat/lon data into `industries.csv`.~~ _Check that the pandas merge worked!_
+30. ~~Merge lat/lon data into `industries.csv`.~~ _Check that the pandas merge worked!_